microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_Azure_Monitor/prerequisites/terraform/README.md

 Before you begin, you must have the following:

 - An active Azure subscription
-- Terraform installed on your local machine
+- Terraform installed on your local machine (version 1.3.7 or later).
+The guide how to install Terraform on all OS can be found [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
-- Azure CLI installed on your local machine
+- Azure CLI installed on your local machine (version 2.46.0 or later).
+The guide how to install Azure CLI on all OS can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Getting Started